akashacms/epub-guide/documents/3e-html5-structure.html.md

 In EPUB there is no "webroot" concept, and therefore an `href="/css/style.css"` is wrong because the leading `/` is incorrect.
 Instead the path is always relative to the current document.

+Since EPUB's are not allowed to reference external content, `link` tags, `img` tags, and the like, must reference a file contained within the EPUB.